 Fortunately, I’m a Draper alimony attorney dedicated to helping divorcees file for alimony benefits of the state of Utah.
 The longer does men or women need to feel economically inadequate because you can receive monthly payments based on your husband’s or wife’s income, assets, and whether you have children or not.

-Alimony Benefits in Utah test
+Calculating Alimony Benefits in Utah

 shortly after courts disburse marital property, an order will be entered for alimony payments.
 Judges traditionally wait until after the division of property and financial accounts, so an accurate alimony order can be entered based on what each person’s debt obligation will be.
 As an experienced Draper alimony attorney, Emy A. Cordano can help divorcees navigate the sea of paperwork required to determine an accurate alimony figure.

-How divorce affects the standard of living of the spouse seeking alimony
+- How divorce affects the standard of living of the spouse seeking alimony

-The length of the marriage
+- The length of the marriage

-Child custody arrangements, along with an expected amount of child support.
+- Child custody arrangements, along with an expected amount of child support.

-Other debt obligations of the responding party being asked to pay alimony
+- Other debt obligations of the responding party being asked to pay alimony

-Earning capacity of both parties
+- Earning capacity of both parties

 Courts don’t necessarily have to use specific calculation methods when determining alimony payments.
-Most of the time, and equalization method or suitable.
-For example, if you earned around $900 a month, but spouse earns $3000 a month, courts may add together both incomes and divide the figure by two.
-From there, the petitioner’s income may be subtracted from that total ($1950), leaving an alimony payment of $1050 a month.
-This is just an example of how courts may calculate your alimony payment; other factors may be involved.
+Most of the time an equalization method may be used.
+For example, if you earned around $900 a month, but your spouse earns $3000 a month, courts may add together both incomes and divide the figure by two.
+From there, that figure is may be subtracted from the payor’s $3000, leaving a maximum for alimony of $1050 a month.
+Whether or not the recipient gets this total is doubtful because monthly expenses for each party have to be factored in too.

 You’ve put in a significant amount of effort in your marriage, but unfortunately, it’s time to move on.
 If you’re fearing living on your own because you cannot afford to, I’m a Draper alimony attorney who helps women and men like you petition for monthly support you’re rightfully owed.

 For many years, Emy A. Cordano has helped countless individuals secure alimony payments they’re entitled to.
-I’ll take you petition and file it with courts, attend any and all hearings with you, and make sure the final amount is accurate.
+I’ll take your petition and file it with courts, attend any and all hearings with you, and make sure the final amount is accurate.